Social and Ecological Impact Theory

-Creativity’s fundamental purpose is to generate new life and new growth.
+and creativity’s fundamental purpose is to generate new life and new growth,

 Is this what our creativity is designed to do?